Skip to content

 Is executive coaching tax deductible?

 Executive coaching may be tax deductible as a business expense if it is directly related to maintaining or improving skills required in your current profession.
 If your employer pays for coaching, it is typically a deductible business expense for the company.
 Consult a tax professional for your specific situation.
+For broader market data on coaching investment and outcomes, see our executive coaching statistics page.

 What is included in executive coaching fees?